 Aim and intended learning outcomes

 This article aims to review the fundamentals aspect of cell biology and how cellular dysfunction underlies human diseases.
-It will describe the common features of mammalian cells, including the structure and function of different organelles - these are (specialised cell structures in cells which operate like organs in the body to carry out specific tasks).
+It will describe the common features of mammalian cells, including the structure and function of different organelles (specialised cell structures which carry out specific tasks).
 Throughout this article we will look at what happens when different parts of the cell go wrong, linking this to developmental disease and other conditions of childhood.
-Following a review of cell biology, you will have a basic understanding of genetics, and how it can be applied to clinical practice.
-Genetics in healthcare has become more prevalent in recent years, from rare conditions and chromosomal disorders, to understanding long term conditions, such as cancer or diabetes (Kirk & Tonkin, 2009).
-The study of genetics is at the forefront of many healthcare scenarios, from antenatal testing for Down Syndrome, to taking a full medical history, and asking ‘what runs in the family?’
-Nurses need to know the relevance of genetics to their professional role in order to understand the clinical conditions they come across in practice.
-Paediatric nurses, especially, are at the forefront of many diagnoses in infancy or childhood, such as cystic fibrosis.
-Therefore, a basic understanding of genes, DNA and inheritance is essential.
-In the first version of your work I challenged you to demonstrate the significance of genetics/physiology.
-That will still be important, but I think the assurance that you will look at developmental diseases obviate the need for this more abstract case in support of genetics here.
-The trick is to show the significance as the article proceeds rather than have a chunk of abstract genetics and then tacked on conditions.
-It’s about carrying the reader forward Kate.

 After reading this article and completing the time out activities, you should be able to:

-Describe the different parts and functions of a human cell, including the structure and function of each organelle.
+Describe the different parts and functions of a human cell.

 Discuss the main consequences of dysfunction of different cellular systems and link these to paediatric conditions you may encounter in your clinical practice.

-Outline what Have an understanding of DNA, and RNA are and the cell life cycle
+Outline what DNA, and RNA are and the cell life cycle

 Describe the differences between dominant and recessive inheritance

-Explain what Discuss the differences in chromosomal abnormalities are.
+Explain what chromosomal abnormalities are.

+Discuss the future in

 Explaining Cells

 Think about what are you made of.
 One answer to this question is ‘around 37 trillion cells’ (Bianconi et al., 2013).
-Intriguing start, excellent.
 But what are cells?
-The best way to think of them is the basic building blocks that makes up the human body, and indeed all living things.
+The best way to think of them is the basic building blocks that makes up the human body.
 Although all cells share common component parts (e.g. the cell membrane, cytoplasm and organelles) and have a similar general structure they have adaptations that specialise them to specific functions.
 This has resulted in humans having around 200 different cell types.
-These range from motor neurons, that can extend processes over a meter long to conduct nerve impulses (e.g. the axon that stretch from the base of the spine to a muscle in the big toe), to red blood cells that are biconcave in shape to aid oxygen absorption and carrying , giving them a much-increased surface area, relative to if they were spherical, allowing them to absorb oxygen more efficiently .
+These range from motor neurons, that can extend processes over a meter long to conduct nerve impulses (e.g. the axon that stretch from the base of the spine to a muscle in the big toe), to red blood cells that are biconcave in shape to aid oxygen absorption and carrying.

 Time out 1